chef/chef-web-docs/chef_master/source/windows.rst

    HKCU\SOFTWARE\Policies\Microsoft\Windows\CurrentVersion\Themes

-may be encloused in a single-quoted string with a single backslash:
+may be enclosed in a single-quoted string with a single backslash:

 .. code-block:: ruby